vmware-tanzu/community-edition/cli/cmd/plugin/diagnostics/README.md

 * Any bootstrap cluster (with name `tkg-kind-*`) in kind
 * The current Tanzu management cluster
 * Any specified workload cluster
+* Any specified standalone cluster

-For instance, the following will collect logs, API objects, and other API server info:
+For instance, the following command will collect logs, API objects, and other API server info:

 ```shell
 tanzu diagnostics collect